-Pelicans forward Zion Williamson made his debut with the Pelicans five years ago Wednesday, a stint that has featured highs and lows, Christian Clark and William Guillory of The Athletic write.
-Specifically, Williamson’s missed 230 of a potential 434 since then, bringing into question just how high New Orleans’ ceiling can be with him.
+Pelicans forward Zion Williamson made his debut with the Pelicans five years ago as of Wednesday, and there have been plenty of highs and lows during that five-year stretch, write Christian Clark and William Guillory of The Athletic.
+Specifically, Williamson’s missed 230 of a potential 424 regular season games since he entered the league, calling into question just how high New Orleans’ ceiling can be with him.

-Clark and Guillory opine that the Pelicans have done well to surround Williamson with talent, but health and availability have always hindered the team even when their star player is healthy.
-Williamson is taking a step forward this season, especially defensively, and he’s averaging 21.9 points, 8.2 rebounds and 5.4 assists.
+Clark and Guillory opine that the Pelicans have done well to surround Williamson with talent, but health and availability have always hindered the team even when its star player has been healthy.
+Williamson seems to be taking a step forward this season, especially defensively, and he’s averaging 21.9 points, 8.2 rebounds and 5.4 assists per contest.

 We have more from the Southwest Division:

 - CJ McCollum is shouldering the scoring load for the Pelicans during their four-game win streak, Rod Walker of NOLA.com writes.
-He recorded 45 points in an overtime win against the Jazz on Monday.
+McCollum recorded 45 points in an overtime win against the Jazz on Monday after scoring 26 in a victory over Utah last Friday.

-- Rockets center Alperen Sengun is continuing a strong career trajectory, helping lead Houston to a 29-14 record this season.
-The turnaround for the Rockets continues to be dramatic.
-After winning 42 combined games in Sengun’s first two seasons, the Rockets went 41-41 last season and are now on a 55-win pace.
+- Rockets center Alperen Sengun remains on a strong career trajectory, helping lead Houston to a 29-14 record this season.
+After winning 42 combined games in Sengun’s first two years in the NBA, the Rockets went 41-41 last season and are now on a 55-win pace in 2024/25, continuing their ascent.
 In an in-depth interview with The Athletic’s Sam Amick, Sengun opened up about his past and what he thinks has changed for Houston.
-“Opportunity, and Ime believing in me,” Sengun said about his jump.
+“Opportunity, and (head coach) Ime (Udoka) believing in me,” Sengun said of his impressive development.
 “That was the biggest reason.
 He’s shown me that multiple times — last year, this year.
 He always trusted me.
 And that’s one of the things in life.
 You want to find someone that has trust in you.“

 - The Spurs paved the way for Victor Wembanyama‘s success with their history of investing in their players and their track record of international player development, Michael C. Wright of ESPN writes.
 “The organization has proven over and over they’re willing and they’re doing the right things,” Wembanyama said.
 “The most important thing is trust and also communication.
 It’s a balance and the will [between both parties] to keep that balance over the years.
 This is what’s going to pay off.”